Cancún: Transportation

+Airport

-Cancún is served by the Cancún International Airport with an added main runway that commenced operation as of October 2009.
+Cancún is served by the Cancún International Airport with an added main runway that commenced operation in October 2009.
 It has many flights to North America, Central America, South America, and Europe.
+It is located on the northeast of the Yucatán Peninsula, serving an average of about fifteen million passengers per year.
+The airport is located around 20 km (12 mi) from the Hotel Zone, approximately a 20-minute trip by car.

+Ferry

-It is located on the northeast of the Yucatán Peninsula serving an average of about fifteen million passengers per year.
-The airport is located around 20 km (12 mi) from the Hotel Zone, approximately a 20 minute trip by car.
-The island of Isla Mujeres is located off the coast and is accessible by ferry from Puerto Juárez and Playa Tortugas in the Hotel Zone.
-In 2020, the Quintana Roo government implemented a law that all international visitors arriving to the State of Quintana Roo are required to pay a fee called the VisiTAX.
+The island of Isla Mujeres is located off the coast.
+It is accessible by ferry from Puerto Juárez and from Playa Tortugas in the Hotel Zone.
+In 2020, the Quintana Roo government implemented a law that all international visitors arriving in the State of Quintana Roo are required to pay a fee called the VisiTAX.
 Visitors with a Mexican passport are exempted from the tax.

+Public transportation

 Bus service from Cancun Airport to Downtown Cancun is provided by bus company ADO.

-Cancún is also served by five public transportation companies, who are granted concessions by the Quintana Roo Institute of Mobility (Imoveqroo) or the Municipality of Benito Juárez, depending on the type of vehicles operated.
+Cancún is also served by five public transportation companies, which are granted concessions by the Quintana Roo Institute of Mobility (Imoveqroo) or the Municipality of Benito Juárez, depending on the type of vehicles operated.